pointcarre-app/maths.pm/pms/dataviz2/01_installing_python.md

 # Installing Python, the clean way

+We'll focus on `pyenv` for python version management.
 The following instructions are valid for MacOS and Linux.
 For Windows, please refer to the specific `pyenv` installation instructions.
+Also, we'll detail h
 {: .pm-subtitle}